 "Green buildings" are structures that are designed, renovated, re-used or operated in a manner that enhances resource efficiency and sustainability.
 These structures reduce water consumption, improve energy efficiency, and reduce a building's overall environmental impact.
 The City of Beverly Hills has adopted the current version of the California Green Building Standards Code (CALGreen).
-One CAL Green requirement that the City currently implements is a requirement for every single-family residence to have solar and back-up power for new projects, which helps increase climate change resiliency amongst properties in the City.
+One CAL Green requirement that the City currently implements is a requirement for Deleted: <#>Adopt additional incentives for ADU production if City does not consistently approve 20 new ADUs per year by 2026¶